mead-ml/mead-baseline/README.md

 #### A Note About Versions

 Deep Learning Frameworks are evolving quickly, and changes are not always backwards compatible.
 We recommend recent versions of each framework.
-Baseline is known to work on most versions of TensorFlow, and is currently being run on versions between 1.5 and 1.7.
-PyTorch 0.4 is a major departure from 0.3, and we felt that maintaining both versions would be counter-productive to the goals of this project.
-We recently migrated Baseline to 0.4.
-There is an `r0.1` branch of Baseline that does work with 0.3, but its development is not active.
+Baseline is known to work on most versions of TensorFlow, and is currently being run on versions between 1.5 and 1.12.
+PyTorch requires a version that is at least 0.4.

 #### Citing